WandererInLife/WandererInLife/README.md

 ✦ PRONOUNS: **SHE/HER..THEY/THEM**

-⟡ INTERESTS: **TRANSFORMERS,, HARRY POTTER,, WARRIOR CATS,, MUSICALS,, MUSIC,, POETRY,, DRAWING**
+⟡ INTERESTS: **TRANSFORMERS,, HARRY POTTER,, WARRIOR CATS,, MUSICALS,, MUSIC,, POETRY,, DRAWING,, OC MAKING**

 ![header _ੈ✩‧₊˚](https://github.com/user-attachments/assets/03974a96-bbc2-472b-bb4d-682c356b4744)

+*GREETING*

+`-☆ Hello there!
+As seen from the information above my name is Bridget!
+Nicknames are typically for friends only but do what you will!
+I got by she/they pronouns and I really, REALLY like music!
+I tend to get fixated on fandoms purely because of my ocs, so you'll see me [for ponytown users] more often than not in an oc skin!`